 The entire media credentialing process was managed by the CMG.
 The staff was responsible for distribution of the credentialing requirements, receiving requests, creation and on-site distribution.
 We worked with local volunteers to make sure the process was a good experience for the media.

-International, national and local media attended the Convention.
+International, national and local media attended the convention.
 CMG worked with them on-site to coordinate interviews with NAACP leadership and prominent guests of the convention.
-The media interviewed, Sens.
-Barak Obama and Hillary Clinton, Filmmaker Michael Moore, Rapper Master “P”, Kurtis Blow and others that week.
+The media interviewed, Presidential Candidates Senators Barak Obama and Hillary Clinton, Filmmaker Michael Moore, Rapper Master “P”, Kurtis Blow and others that week.

 The “N” Word burial and the presidential candidate sessions generated large media interests.
 Media outlets from around the world attended these events.
 CMG received a letter from Mr. McIntire, with the NAACP, thanking us for our contribution to the success of the Convention.
 As a department of one, Mr. McIntire was able to utilize the CMG staff as an extension of his team and was able to accomplish a major body of work in a short period of time.